Is it Possible to Install a Metal Roof Over Shingles?

 Lastly, the roofer will install closures or a self-adhesive to seal any openings and prevent moisture, debris and pests from getting under your metal roofing.

-While this seems like a fool-proof method, there are a variety of issues that can arise when installing a metal roof on top of shingles.
-Here are some of the most important reasons why the existing shingle roof should be removed prior to the installation of a new metal roof:
+Here are the details on some of the most important reasons why the existing shingle roof should be removed prior to the installation of a new metal roof:

 1. The only way to inspect the roof decking and ensure there’s a solid foundation for the new roof is by removing the existing shingles and stripping the roof down to the wood.
 This gives the roofing professional a more accurate view of what’s going on beneath the hood.
 If there are any signs of damage, like wood root, the entire roofing system needs to be rebuilt.